There is something so alluring about this underused vegetable. This recipe's charm lies in its barebones simplicity.

 There’s a running joke amongst our team about my love for fennel.
-Every year, I’m quite adamant to limit vegetables to one dish each a season, maybe two.
-But every year, I find myself trying to sneak fennel into three or four new dishes.
+Every year, as we work on new ideas for our seasonal menu I’m quite adamant to limit vegetables to one dish a season, maybe two.
+But almost every year, I find myself trying to sneak fennel into three or four new dishes.
 We only served this for one season at the restaurant on our very first dinner menu in 2017.
 However, it's still what I crave when I first see those white bulbs as it turns chilly every year.

 There is something so alluring about this underused winter vegetable.
 It is subtle but powerful, its texture and light aniseed taste lend themselves well to so many different preparations.
 Use it shaved, grated or chopped up raw, grilled, roasted or braised, you can’t go wrong.
 Always buy them attached to their greens and separate the stalks from the bulbs as soon as possible to prolong their life.
 Use fresh fennel in the peak of its season for the most delicate texture before it becomes too fibrous late into spring.